CNPC BOARD MEMBERS & STAFF

 Felicia Murray Jackson is a strategic account executive with Twilio and specializes in helping companies craft and customize their desired customer experience.
 An avid hiker, camper, and outdoor enthusiast, Felicia volunteers with the National Park Service Volunteers in Park (VIP) program, Twilio's WePledge Program, Buckhead Church, and other Atlanta area non-profits.
 Felicia previously sat on the boards of LowCountry Community Development Corporation, Palmetto Electric Grant Funding Board, City of Atlanta BeltLine Affordable Housing Accountability Board, and North Fulton Community Charities Board.

-Sarah Pfeffer is a Manager, Customer Care Strategy and Process, at Cox Communications, where she’s responsible for coordinating product launch activities across the organization.
+Sarah Pfeffer is a Senior Manager in Operations and Process Management at Cox Communications, where she’s responsible for coordinating and executing large scale, transformative business programs.
 She holds an MBA from Duquesne University and undergraduate degrees in Communications and Environmental Studies from the University of Wisconsin.
 An outdoor enthusiast, Sarah spends much of her free time running, hiking, and gardening.

 Mark Sauer works for UPS, specializing in the areas of technology marketing, product management, and rate strategy.
 Outside of work, Mark enjoys a variety of sports, including cycling, running, tennis and just being outside.
 As an Atlanta native, Mark has enjoyed CRNRA since he was a teenager and is interested in preserving the park for future generations and promoting this wonderful treasure we have in our backyards.